owodolab/py-graspi/README.md

 ```
 cat <result_file_name>
 ```
-Replace `<result_file_name>` with any of the files outputted by `ls`
+Replace `<result_file_name>` with any of the files outputted by running `ls`
 <br />
 <br />
-If using pdf mode, the pdf should automattically open upon completion.
+If using pdf mode, the PDF should automattically open upon completion.
 <br />
 <br />
 If the pdf does not automatically pop up, use the following commands: